siva-002/siva-002/README.md

    - Description:
       - It was my academic mini project developed to gather feedback from students regarding faculty performance.
 It includes modules of students and faculty.
    - **Tools Used**:
-   - HTML
-   - CSS
-   - Bootstrap
-   - JavaScript
-   - MySQL
-   - PHP
+   - HTML, CSS, Bootstrap, JavaScript, MySQL, PHP
    - [Link](https://github.com/siva-002/FeedBackSystem)

 3. **Portfolio**